bormanjo/bormanjo.github.io/README.md

 ##  Overview

 The source code for my [personal website](https://bormanjo.github.io).
-Development happens on the `dev` branch whereas the code for the published website is on the `master` branch.
+Site and layout development happens on the `dev` branch whereas the code for the published website (via GitHub Pages) is on the `master` branch.

 ## About